Ring Making Workshop

 Lunch will not be provided but you should enjoy a break at lunchtime.
 Other recommendations can be given for lunch.
 We are also close to The Wild Plum which is a hidden gem!
 Or you may choose to bring your own picnic and head to The Stray.
 Please note you should not drink alcohol while you are making rings!

 After your workshop you may wish to celebrate your achievements and I have plenty of recommendations for restaurants and bars in Harrogate.
-The Champagne Concept is one idea for a celebratory drink once you have finished making your rings or The West Park Hotel for food and drink.
+If you'd like to have a celebratory meal or drink once you have finished making your rings you may consider The West Park Hotel for food and drink.
 For live music there is Blues Bar (it's best to check what's on first) or for more relaxed vibes with food and drink there's Major Tom's Social

 If you're travelling from further afield and want to stay locally there's The Kimberley Hotel in Harrogate which has accommodation and a Bistro.
 It runs a special Sunday offer for FREE overnight accommodation, so it's worth checking out their special offers.